octaviareika/octaviareika/README.md

-👋 Hi, I'm Cecília, 21 years old, and a Computer Science student at UFOP (admitted in 2022.2).
+<p>👋 Hi, I'm Cecília, 21 years old, and a Computer Science student at UFOP (admitted in 2022.2).</p>

-💞️ I have a strong interest in programming and aim to pursue a career in Front-End Development.
-I strive to learn as much as possible to gain expertise in this field.
+<p>💞️ I have a strong interest in programming and aim to pursue a career in Front-End Development.
+I strive to learn as much as possible to gain expertise in this field.</p>

-👩‍💻 Skills: HTML, CSS, C, JavaScript, Java, C++, React.js, MySQL, Node.js, PostgreSQL.
+<p>👩‍💻 Skills: HTML, CSS, C, JavaScript, Java, C++, React.js, MySQL, Node.js, PostgreSQL.</p>
-👩‍💻 Currently learning C#.
+<p>👩‍💻 Currently learning C#.</p>

 <div>